suyeden/blog-mode/README.md

 ## Usage

 When you want to start `blog-mode`, press `C-c b`. `/org/blog` directory will be created under your home directory.
+`M-x blog-mode` can also be used to enable the `blog-mode` on the current document.
 You can see `help` with `C-c C-h`.
 To quit from `help`, type `q` and press `Return` on mini-buffer.

 You can use the key bindings and the functions below.